Best bridal facial for wedding glow, an interview with Victoria of Nurture Ritual

-- Would I experience any irritation from the facial treatments and the hair removal?
-My treatments are very gentle and non-invasive, so most of my clients don’t experience any discomfort after their treatments, be it facials or hair removal.
-However it is possible sometimes to break out after a facial as a detoxing effect.
+- Would I experience any irritation from the bridal facial treatments and the hair removal?
+My treatments are very gentle and non-invasive, so most of my clients don’t experience any discomfort after their treatments, be it pre-wedding facials or hair removal.
+However, it is possible sometimes to break out after a bridal facial as a detoxing effect.
 Or if your skin is super sensitive, you might experience some redness after hair removal, especially on your face.

 - How close to the wedding can I have it done?
 I’d say a week before the wedding is ideal.
 Bikini hair removal though can be done as close as the day before, and brows and lip possibly 3 days before the wedding, again depending on your level of sensitivity.

-What are the different types of facials and what are the benefits of getting one before the wedding?
+What are the different types of bridal skin care packages and what are the benefits of getting one before the wedding?

-My facials range from a basic Customized Holistic Facial that uses all organic products, is deeply relaxing, and addresses some basic skin needs such as cleansing, exfoliation, possible extractions, hydration and balancing, to some more advanced work that includes enzymes, and oxygen treatments to give the skin a bit more oomph...to finally my most advanced and high-tech treatment - The Lift facial.
+My bridal facials range from a basic Customized Holistic Bridal Facial that uses all organic products, is deeply relaxing, and addresses some basic skin needs such as cleansing, exfoliation, possible extractions, hydration, and balancing, to some more advanced work that includes enzymes, and oxygen treatments to give the skin a bit more oomph... to finally my most advanced and high-tech treatment - The Lift bridal facial.

-This facial uses micro-current, LED-light photo-therapy, and special radio-frequencies to thoroughly hydrate, oxygenate, lift and contour the face, and treat and calm any inflammation.
-Depending on which facial you get, you will receive more or less stimulation.
-However, getting any facial will definitely make you look glowing and radiant, and very relaxed.
+This bridal facial uses micro-current, LED-light photo-therapy, and special radio-frequencies to thoroughly hydrate, oxygenate, lift and contour the face, and treat and calm any inflammation.
+Depending on which bridal facial you get, you will receive more or less stimulation.
+However, getting any bridal facial will definitely make you look glowing, radiant, and very relaxed.
 Hence, yes, I do very much recommend getting one or a few of them before the wedding.